 When a person has celiac disease, a blood test will detect anti-tissue transglutaminase (tTG) antibodies, and an intestinal biopsy will show damaged (flattened) intestinal villi.

 Villi are the finger-like follicles that surround the small intestine and are responsible for nutrient absorption and distribution.
 Again, a celiac disease screening test can be positive regardless if classic symptoms are present.

-A large number of silent celiac cases come from people who get screened for the disorder after a first degree (and sometimes second degree) relative gets diagnosed.
+(1) First Degree Relative with Celiac: A large number of silent celiac cases come from people who get screened for the disorder after a first degree (and sometimes second degree) relative gets diagnosed.

 Individuals with a first degree relative with celiac disease (parent, sibling or child) has a 4.8 percent higher risk of having celiac disease according to research published in the Journal of Pediatric Gastroenterology.

 Other studies, including this one from the Mayo Clinic, found that a whopping 44 percent of close relatives of someone with celiac disease receive a positive blood test.

 It’s widely accepted in the medical community to screen first-degree relatives for celiac disease due to this high genetic correlation, and it’s why there are so many asymptomatic or silent celiac disease cases.

 If your celiac disease test is negative, but you have a first-degree relative with the disorder, you may want to consider undergoing genetic testing for celiac disease.